 The BaByliss Pro Nano Titanium is almost as easy to use as those top models and does have a longer cord, but we found it to be just a little less comfortable in hand, and the dial to adjust the temperature is a bit clunky.

 These four tools all have safety tips to prevent accidental burns, and we generally didn't find them prone to accidentally burning us.
 However, they can't beat the motorized curlers when it comes to avoiding burns.
 Both the CHI Spin N Curl and the Conair Infinitipro Curl Secret make it very easy to avoid burning yourself, as the heated barrel is almost entirely shrouded in a guard.

 We also found these motorized options to be very easy to use once you got some practice with them, though they both have shorter cords.
 However, only the Spin N Curl is compatible with dual-voltage inputs, making it a better travel option.

 The remaining curling irons — the Revlon Perfect Heat Ceramic, the Conair Instant Heat, the Kipozi Ceramic, and the Infinitipro by Conair Nano Ceramic are all fairly average when it comes to ease of use.
 However, we do like how the Revlon Perfect Heat has an automatic shut-off feature and is dual-voltage compatible, and out of this group, we feel that the Conair Instant Heat has a slightly superior stand.

 We hope this has been a helpful review and analysis of the top curling tools currently available.
-We tested these products head-to-head and consulted with experts to help you find the best, regardless if you are searching for a top-tier styling tool worthy of a professional, a basic budget model for occasional use, or a motorized option for quick and easy curling.
+We tested these products head-to-head and consulted with experts to help find the best, regardless of whether you are searching for a top-tier styling tool worthy of a professional, a basic budget model for occasional use, or a motorized option for quick and easy curling.

 — David Wise